SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

             bg="red", fg="black")
 ```

-This way we catch the error in a **try block** and when we input something different than a number we will receive the message **That's not a number!**.
+This way we catch the error in a **try block** and when we input something different than a number we will receive a message **That's not a number!**.

 ![](/assets/chapter-2-1-images/13.Currency-converter-08.png)